 Botswana implemented a long-term ban on imports of 16 vegetable commodities and doesn’t plan to stop it.

-In December 2021, the ministry of Agricultural development and food security issued a long term restriction on importation of some vegetable commodities.
+In December 2021, the ministry of Agricultural development and food security issued a long term restriction on the importation of some vegetable commodities.

-The decision was made as part of the goal to “achieve prosperity for all,” and as such support its farmers, the horticultural sector and build agricultural independence by forbidding imports of vegetables.
+The decision was made as part of the goal to “achieve prosperity for all,” and as such support its farmers, the horticultural sector, and build agricultural independence by forbidding imports of vegetables.